 Financial consultants help companies improve their profits or reduce spending.

-HR consultants offer companies advice for recruiting, onboarding, training, development, retention and resolving conflict.
+Human resources consultants offer companies advice for recruiting, onboarding, training, development, retention and resolving conflict.

 Compliance consultants ensure that companies comply with all federal and local laws and regulations.